yomboprime/Rodon2018/doc/2_MicrocontrollerBoard.md

 MISO|R10 = 1K|R11 = 2K

 Note that only output pins need conversion.
 Driving a 5V input from a 3V3 output is safe.

+Also, TX2 voltage divider may not be needed.

 #### Battery sense voltage divider